Israel is left behind

 For the past 2 or 3 majors Israel didn’t get nothing to improve their air capabilities, no new missiles nor top tier jets.

-Due to the lack of competitive abilities from the Israeli air tech tree I think it’s only fair and balanced for it to get the I derby ER missile for their jets.
+Due to the lack of competitive abilities from the Israeli air tech tree I think it’s only fair and balanced for it to get the I derby ER missile for their jets, until gaijing adds more domestically built jets and weapons and upgrades the current jets to have realistic avionics and a chance at top tier.

 Possible jets to use the I derby ER: